 Hormones will sometimes elevates a bird’s normal scent.
 Such is the case with the male amazon.
 Cockatoo owners might notice a distinct smell to their breathe when they get excited (I notice it year round in my umbrella cockatoo).
 These are normal scents.

 If you notice an odor coming from your bird that can’t be explained, you need to seek the assistance of an AVIAN VET.
-A standard vet, unfamiliar with parrot physiology and disease, may not properly diasgnose your bird’s condition.
+A standard vet, unfamiliar with parrot physiology and disease, may not properly diagnose your bird’s condition.

 Exceptions to the NOT-smelly rule: